top of page

 Tien-Hsin Cindy Wu and Kristin Lee, violins; Melissa Reardon, viola; Raman Ramakrishnan, cello

-Concert run time is just over 1 hour.
-The concert will be live streamed for free on our YouTube channel, with the archived streams available to view for 24 hours.
+Concert run time is approximately 90 minutes with no intermission.
+The concert will be live-streamed for free on our YouTube channel.
+The archived stream will be available to view for 24 hours.

 Meet The Artists